MatthewK84/LinkedIn-Learning-Journey/README.md

 # LinkedIn Learning Journey
-This repository aims to collect and share articles leveraging open-source time series forecasting packages for peer-reviewed research.
+This repository aims to collect and share articles leveraging open-source time series forecasting packages and interpretable machine learning for peer-reviewed research.
 The goal is to provide a centralized resource highlighting open-source software's power and flexibility in research.

 # Scope
 This repository focuses specifically on: